joaomanoelpdelima/joaomanoelpdelima/README.md

 ## Hello there!
 I'm João Manoel 👋
-- 🔭 Looking for a job as a JavaScript/PHP developer
+- 🔭 Looking for a job as a PHP developer
-- 🌱 Studying JavaScript, React Native and TypeScript
+- 🌱 Studying PHP/MySQL
 - ⚡ Fun fact: I dream of becoming a filmmaker one day
 - 😄 Pronouns: he/him